Visualize real-time sensor data from your Azure IoT hub by using the Web Apps feature of Azure App Service

 Enter a unique job name, verify the subscription, specify a resource group and a location, select Pin to dashboard, and then click Create.

-We recommend that you select the same location as that of your resource group.
-Doing so assists with processing speed and reduces the cost of data transfer.
+We recommend that you select the same location as your resource group.

 Add a consumer group to your IoT hub